 Lara Rossi (Obianaju ‘Obi’ Washington), Udo Kier (Wolfgang Kortzfleischer/Vril Adolf Hitler), Vladimir Burlakov (Sasha), Kit Dale (Malcolm), Julia Dietze (Renate Richter), Tom Green (Donald), Stephanie Paul (Vril President Sarah Palin), Emily Atack (Tyler), Martin Swabey (Ryan), Edward Judge (Fat Tyler), John Flanders (Gary), Gaëtan Wenders (Vril Steve Jobs)

 The year 2047.
 Following nuclear war on Earth, the survivors live on Neomenia, the former Nazi moonbase now ruled by Renate Richter, but the resources there are stretched thin.
 They are surprised by the arrival of a ramshackle spaceship from Russia built and flown by Sasha.
 Renate’s daughter Obi Washington finds the former Moon Fuhrer Wolfgang Kortzfleischer hidden aboard the ship.
 He reveals to her that he is of the Vril lizard species who landed on Earth back at the time of the dinosaurs.
-Unlike his people, he developed an interest in the apes before the Vril sought shelter at the hollow core of the Earth with the approach of the comet that obliterated the dinosaurs.
+He developed an interest in the apes before the Vril were forced to seek shelter at the hollow core of the Earth with the approach of the comet that obliterated the dinosaurs.
 He gives Obi a sample of the substance vrilia with which she is able to miraculously regenerate the ailing Renate.
 Kortzfleischer gives Obi directions to find more vrilia in order to save Neomenia.
 Appropriating Sasha’s ship and joined by Sasha and several of the Jobsists religious group, Obi makes a flight down to the hollow centre of the Earth.
 There she sets out to steal The Holy Grail, the energy core that powers the Vril civilisation there.

-Finnish director Timo Vuorensola amazed the world with Star Wreck: In the Pirkinning (2005), a feature-length homage to the various incarnations of Star Trek (1966-9) that was released free to the internet, This gained much word of mouth acclaim, especially for its astonishing special effects that were produced by Vuorensola and friends on home computers in their two-bedroom apartment.
+Finnish director Timo Vuorensola amazed the world with Star Wreck: In the Pirkinning (2005), a feature-length homage to the various incarnations of Star Trek (1966-9) that was released free to the internet.
+This gained much word of mouth acclaim, especially for its astonishing special effects that were produced by Vuorensola and friends on home computers in their two-bedroom apartment.
 From there, Vuorensola then made his first professional feature film with Iron Sky (2012), which gained a similar word of mouth build-up after Vuorensola created his own fan community to create a collaborative effort.

 Iron Sky: The Coming Race was being prepared as long ago as 2012 when the first Iron Sky came out.
 The film has a 2015 copyright date, although was not released until 2019.
 This may well say something either about how Timo Vuorensola goes to painstaking effort with his effects or the difficulties obtaining completion financing and/or international distribution deals from Finland.
 Whatever the case, it made Iron Sky: The Coming Race a hotly anticipated film.
 The images released of Nazis riding dinosaurs at the centre of the Earth gave it a cultish appeal in the making – I have had people asking me about when it was coming out since 2016.